 Types of Gods

-Many gods choose an area of interest, becoming a sun god, god of hunting, wisdom, war, love or drink.
+Many gods choose an area of interest, becoming a sun god, god of hunting, farming, commerce, mountains, seas, or anything else you can think of.
 There can be more than one of each, as a quick comparison of various pantheons will illustrate.
 You could choose to follow in the footsteps of Apollo, Athena, Thor, Freya, Bast, Anubis, Oro or Pele, as the mood takes you.
 A few possibilities:

 Always a favorite, you can join the likes of Ares, Tu, Chamunda, Horus, Anann, and Tyr.
 Being a war god usually includes a number of ancillary patronages including strategy, courage, horses, loyalty, victory, weaponry, and even farming and cities.
 You can pretty much cram whatever you like under this heading, since war is often the first choice when action is required.
 You get to wear armor, carry weapons and stomp around a lot.